 Google’s hybrid cloud platform Anthos hits general availability for AWS

-Anthos, Google’s for managing hybrid clouds that span Google Cloud and on-premise datacenters, has hit availability for Amazon Web Services (AWS) and is in preview for Microsoft Azure.
+Anthos, Google’s platform for managing hybrid clouds that span Google and on-premise datacenters, has hit availability for Amazon Web Services (AWS) and is in preview for Microsoft Azure.
 Additionally, Google today updated Anthos Config Management with a programmatic and declarative GitOps approach to manage policies for traditional workloads, and Anthos Service Mesh with support for applications running in virtual machines.
 In short, Google is expanding Anthos to support more kinds of workloads, in more kinds of environments, and in more locations.
 It’s all part of Google’s bigger plan to catch market leaders AWS and Azure.

 Anthos is a service based on Google Kubernetes Engine (GKE) that lets you run your applications unmodified via on-premises datacenters or in the public cloud.
 Anthos hit general availability just over a year ago, at Google Cloud Next 2019.
 At the time, Google announced that Anthos will run on third-party clouds, including AWS and Azure.
 The company is now delivering on that promise, meaning teams can work across platforms and not worry about vendor lock-in.